niehusst/MapTextSynthesizer/DESIGN.md

 Or, you can dynamically set available fonts by using the ```MapTextSynthesizer``` methods ```setBlockyFonts()```,```setCursiveFonts()``` and ```setRegularFonts()```.
 Set your desired font names with these methods by passing in either the filename of a plain text file containing a list of font names, or a vector of font names.

 When adding font names, be sure that you have the fonts installed on your machine; if the synthesizer encounters a font that isn’t on your machine while processing the available fonts, it will exit the process with an terminal message.
-Fonts must be downloaded into a .fonts folder in home directory to be visible??????
+Fonts must be downloaded into a .fonts folder in home directory to be visible.

 #### Words
 The population of words that are displayed in the synthesized images is also configurable.
 We have included a directory containing files of Iowa place-names for generating realistic map samples, but this does not have to be the source.
 To set your own list of captions, do

 If no captions are found/supplied, the synthesizer will generate its own captions of random characters and length.

-#### How to integrate the synthesizer with Tensorflow
-Put Ben’s notes here

 ## Notes for Developers/ Contributors